Gaiman: Visiting a Welsh Town in Patagonia & Where to Find Afternoon Tea!

 The Tehuelche-Mapuche Museum, formerly known as the Gaiman Anthropological Museum, is set in one of the first two-story buildings in Gaiman, which dates back to 1910.

-The museum also looks at the friendship that emerged between the Tehuelches and the Welsh, and how they helped the newcomers survive in a new and hostile climate that was very different to the one they’d left behind.
+The museum also looks at the friendship that emerged between the Tehuelches and the Welsh, and how they helped the newcomers survive in a new and hostile climate that was very different from the one they’d left behind.

 First House in Gaiman

-This first house was built of stone in 1874.
-In it lived David D. Roberts and his wife Jemima Jones, who became the first settlers of Gaiman.
+We also toured the first house to be built in Gaiman by the Welsh settlers.
+This first house was built of stone in 1874, and it’s where David D. Roberts and his wife Jemima Jones, the first settlers of Gaiman, lived.

 Gaiman Panoramic Point